 That was the day I made a mental note to teach her about curse words.
-It became clear she needed a better theology of language.
-Somehow she picked up on the word damn and unwittingly used it in context.
+It became clear she needed a better theology and practice of language.
+Somehow she picked up on the word damn and unwittingly used it in context

-When the world inevitably comes knocking on your door, it would be proactively wise for your children to already be introduced to the world.
+When the world inevitably comes knocking on your door, it would be proactively wise of you to have already introduced them to the world.
 With language in view, here are four things children need to think well about our culture’s language.

 - They need a biblical interpretation of the culture’s words.

-- They need a lack of surprise or intrigue by the culture’s words.
+- They need a lack of surprise or curiosity by the culture’s words.

 - They need the courage to walk away from the culture’s language.

-- They need discretion with the culture’s language in relational interactions.
+- They need discretion when using the culture’s language in relational interactions.

-This kind of training begins with the transcending and overarching parenting goal, which is to love God and others more than anything else (Matthew 22:36-40).
-As your child is learning this unique two-tiered world view about loving God and others, you can begin laying down a sound language strategy.
+This kind of training begins with a transcending and overarching parenting goal, which is to love God and others more than anything else (Matthew 22:36-40).
+As your child is learning this unique two-tiered worldview about loving God and others, you can begin laying down a sound language strategy.
 That strategy will have three parts: